Nel-S/tree-cracker/README.md

 - Andrew, for creating the [original version of the TreeCracker](https://github.com/Gaider10/TreeCracker) and a [population chunk reverser](https://github.com/Gaider10/PopulationCrr).
 - Cortex and TatertotGr8, for their tree crackers that predate even Andrew's ([Cortex's](https://github.com/MCRcortex/TreeCracker), [TatertotGr8's](https://github.com/TatertotGr8/Treecracker))
 - Epic10l2, for his [comprehensive guide to Andrew's TreeCracker](https://docs.google.com/document/d/1csrcO2F4qQ2ahYgcicWmJtnfeU99q65p) that enabled me to learn how to use the program.
-- Cubitect, for his [Cubiomes library](https://github.com/Cubitect/cubiomes) that this program uses to filter biomes.
+- Cubitect, for his [Cubiomes library](https://github.com/Cubitect/cubiomes) that this program uses a port of to filter biomes.
 - Panda4994, for [his algorithm]((https://github.com/Panda4994/panda4994.github.io/blob/48526d35d3d38750102b9f360dff45a4bdbc50bd/seedinfo/js/Random.js#L16)) to determine if a state is derivable from a nextLong call.

 This repository is offered under the MIT License.
 However, if you do use or reference this respoitory, I would greatly appreciate a citation.